Tomerg91/Lumea/memory-bank/systemPatterns.md

 ## Areas for Improvement / Review

-*   **Backend Type Safety:** The current lack of strict TypeScript checking and the build errors related to `req.user` indicate a critical need for refactoring middleware and enforcing stricter types.
+*   **Backend Type Safety:** While recent efforts resolved critical build errors related to `req.user` and aligned `AuthenticatedUserPayload` with Prisma, ongoing vigilance is needed.
+The coexistence of Mongoose and Prisma presents potential complexities for type consistency.
+*   **Mongoose to Prisma Migration:** Consideration should be given to a long-term strategy for migrating remaining Mongoose models to Prisma if full consistency is desired, or clearly delineating the responsibilities of each ORM/ODM.
 *   **Vercel Serverless Adaptation:** The Express server structure needs verification to ensure it functions correctly in a serverless context.
 *   **Error Handling:** Centralized error handling exists, but integration with external logging services is needed for production.
 *   **Database Schema/Queries:** Not reviewed in detail; potential optimization opportunities exist (see `PERFORMANCE_IMPROVEMENTS.md`).